Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 When a discussion reaches consensus on credit class, methodology, DAO design, evaluation criteria etc. we can use the interface to easily store and anchor data on chain.
 Any subsequent dialogue can be self-managed by the community, easily updating their credit design parameters through their governance process through a simple interface.
 Supporting conversation and data can be aggregated as a form of composable capital to be issued as eco-credits which would democratise access to technology in a significant way.
 Such a process can even be [turned into art](https://sovereignnature.com/tracing-the-wild) or gamified to make the process fun and rewarding!

-Below the interface level comes the functional specifications for chain integration.
+Below the interface level comes the functional specifications for on chain integration.
 Using the [AD4M ontology](https://ad4m.dev/) we can integrate general systematics to describe a set of metadata standards.
 From there we can describe both the data module and eco-credit modules as 'languages' and 'perspectives' in order to make them interoperable with other systems architectures.
 For added precision, we may wish to add other ontological 'perspectives' for translating quantity (data module claims like MRV) to quality (eco-credit attestations like REA).

 In the case of the latter Resource, Event, Agent accounting is a particularly useful ontology to integrate as its institutionally recognised accounting standard for distributed supply chains.
 This might then use feeds from  Monitoring, Reporting and Verification technologies as evaluation criteria for impact certificates.
 The elegance of this design is that if these standards are changed or extended, they can be easily recomposed or updated.